Someshdiwan/JavaEvolution-Learning-Growing-Mastering/site/content.md

     - `Java Generics Wildcards, Generic Methods, and Super Bounds.txt`: Deep dive into when and why to use wildcards, especially for reading/writing from lists.

 - **Foundational Notes**:
-    - `WhyGenerics.java`, `Generics in Java.txt`: Explain the motivation behind generics—type safety, DRY code, compile-time checks, and avoiding casting.
+    - `Generics.WhyGenerics.java`, `Generics in Java.txt`: Explain the motivation behind generics—type safety, DRY code, compile-time checks, and avoiding casting.

 ---